 This is a simple easy plan.
 The elevation should be as simple.

 I tried a square based of the width of the floor (about 17 ft. wide).
 It didn't quite fit.

 I tried a square based on the width of the walls as they meet the roof (about 18 ft. wide).
 Again, not good enough.

 The utilitarian corn crib's frame needed to be as straightforward as its plan.
 The geometry tell the carpenter where to put his frame - exactly.
 Not within 4-5 inches.
 He will have timbers laid out on a framing floor.
 He will want lines (chalk lines or taunt twine) that tell him position, lengths, mortises.
 He needs no frills here.

 This is when I have a cup of coffee, clean up the office, walk to the mailbox.
-And come back to try something else, experiment, play.
+And think, "The carpenter began with the height of the corn crib equaling its width.
+He put the loft floor at half the height of the crib."
+I come back to try something else, experiment, play.
 "What if I drew the 'square' using the angled walls?
 Why not?"

 It works.
 The Lines cross above and beside the framing members.
 The trapezoid ends below the ridge telling the framer where to cut his joints on the rafters so they will lap each other.
 The side braces (dashed line) are easily located.

 The Lines on the framing floor will be beside the posts and beams, just as they are outside the edge of the plan.